waywardgeek/infnoise/README.md

     (Vzener + Vmallory)*1e9 mod Vsupply = Vzener*1e9 + Vmallory*1e9 mod Vsupply

-Let Vz = Vzenner*1e9 mod Vsupply, and Vm = Vmallory*1e9 mod Vsupply.
+Let Vz = Vzenner\*1e9 mod Vsupply, and Vm = Vmallory\*1e9 mod Vsupply.
 Then the output is just:

     Vz + Vm mod Vsupply

 Vz is unpredicably distributed between 0 and Vsupply, hopefully somewhat uniformly.
 How can Mallory determine what to add to it to control the output?
 He can not.
-His interference can only *increase* the entropy of the output, since Mallory's attack is itself an entropy source, further randomizing the result.
+His interference can only _increase_ the entropy of the output, since Mallory's attack is itself an entropy source, further randomizing the result.

 ### A Workable Modular Multiplying Amplifier

-It turns out to be difficult to build an amplifier than can represent Vzener*1e9 with a real voltage that wont hurt anybody.
+It turns out to be difficult to build an amplifier than can represent Vzener\*1e9 with a real voltage that wont hurt anybody.
 Fortunately, we can compute the modular multiplication by multipling by 2X in each amplifier stage, and subtracting Vsupply if the result is > Vsupply:

-    Vout = 2*Vzener mod Vsupply
+    Vout = 2*Vin mod Vsupply

-Cascading 30 of these stages gets us 2^30 amplification, or just a bit > 1e9.
-There is one complication, however.
-In order to compare 2*Vzener with Vsupply, we have to hold the signal steady for a while.
+Cascading 30 of these stages gets us 2^30 amplification, or just a bit over 1e9.
+There is one complication.
+In order to compare 2\*Vin with Vsupply, we have to hold the signal steady for a while.
 A sample-and-hold circuit is required.
 This is why Infinite Noise Multipliers are "switched-capacitor" circuits.
-Basically, all the switches do is hold the value of 2*Vin until we have time to compare it to Vsupply.
+Basically, all the switches do is hold the value of 2\*Vin until we have time to compare it to Vsupply.
+In reality, we compare Vin to Vsupply/2, so we never have to deal wth voltages > Vsupply.

 ### Rolling Up the Loop